 - Add the chard potato mixture over the lentils then stir in salt, cumin and dry mint.

-- Continue cooking on medium-low until potato is done, about 10 more minutes.
-Note2
+- Continue cooking on medium-low until done, about 10-15 more minutes.

 Anna Likousis